simonjstanford/wpf-notes/Controls/CollectionViewSource.md

 </StackPanel>
 ```

-In code, we add a handler for the Filter event of the CollectionViewSource.
+In code, we add a handler for the `Filter` event of the `CollectionViewSource`.
 The handler is called for each item in the list.

 ```csharp
 // Requires: using System.Windows.Data